ignacioscl/nextjs-nestjs-boilerplate/README.md

 docker-compose -f docker-compose-server.yml up

-### Local para levantar backend copiando el .env desde fuera del proyecto
+### Local setup to start the backend by copying the .env from outside the project

 docker-compose -f docker-compose-backend.yml build